 For his efforts, Thompson was shunned by his peers in the military for many years.
 In 1969 he was called to testify in Congress about the incident and was chastised by Congressmen with the House Armed Services Committee, who felt that he should have been court-martialed for threatening to open fire on American troops.
 It wouldn’t be until 30 years later that he was awarded a medal for his part in ending the massacre.

 Father Thomas Byles

-The sinking of the Titanic is a testament to that fact that in previous generations, altruism was a far more common trait.
-As the ship went down, hundreds of men insisted on staying aboard, and letting as many women and children as possible get on the few remaining life boats.
+The sinking of the Titanic is a testament to the fact that in previous generations, altruism was a far more common trait.
+As the ship went down, hundreds of men insisted on staying aboard and letting as many women and children as possible get on the few remaining lifeboats.
 It would be difficult to single out any of the heroic souls that went down with that ship.

 The Choctaw Nation

 The Irish famine was one of the most devastating disasters of the 19th century.
 Within seven years, a million people starved to death and another million emigrated.
 Millions more would flee the country in the decades that followed.
 To give you an idea of how devastating it was, the population of Ireland still hasn’t recovered from the famine.